deletedcu/angular-demo/lectures/day-1/02-typescript.md

 ### Type Annotations

-TypeScript is a statically- and weakly-typed language.
+TypeScript is a statically and weakly typed language.
 It's statically typed because **we can declare the types of variables and properties that are enforced at compile time**.
 It's weakly typed because **we can also choose not to.** What does this mean?

 Let's take a look at **multiplier.ts:**